NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

     * CMI-MPC - new RNA-Seq and WXS data

 * Data Migrated from the Legacy Archive to Active Portal
-    * WGS Alignments are now available for all TCGA Projects
+    * WGS Alignments are now available for 25 TCGA Projects
     * Pathology reports from TCGA
     * Affymetrix SNP6 Genotyping Array CEL files
     * A set of WXS and RNA-Seq samples from TCGA and TARGET that failed harmonization at launch have been rerun and are now available in the active portal.